 The short answer is…it starts in the brain.
 There is a tiny, almond shaped part of the brain called the amygdala, located deep into the limbic system or what is commonly referred to as our “emotional brain."
 The emotional brain is the oldest, most primitive part of our brain, which was only ever designed to ensure physical survival.

 Why would we need this?

 Because long ago, physical safety was very important and a real problem.
-Think about caveman who had to defend themselves against animals, reptiles, and other caveman.
+Think about cavemen who had to defend themselves against animals, reptiles, and other cavemen.
 Back then, humans needed a quick, hyper-vigilant brain that functioned automatically and unconsciously.

-Now fast forward several centuries…our brains no longer need to have a heightened sense of physical safety (i.e., survival).
-Along the way, likely through evolution, the brain figured out that our needs are different in the modern world.
+Now fast forward several centuries…our brains generally no longer need to have a heightened sense of physical safety to survive.
+Along the way, likely through evolution, the brain adapted to needs that are different in the modern world.
 Now, the brain doesn’t have to prepare for physical safety, but more for social or psychological survival.

 So, how does this relate to anxiety?

 One belief is that anxiety is related to a hyperactive amygdala.
 However, scientists have found that anxiety is the result of constant chatter between a number of different brain regions.
 They refer to this as a fear network (amygdala, hippocampus, and frontal lobe).
 In short, the frontal lobe, where thoughts and sensations come together, is the “thinking brain.”
 When that is overridden by the emotional brain, in this case the amygdala, anxiety happens.